commerce-docs/magento-openapi-transformer/README.md

 ## Get all and transform

-You can all three original schemas and transform them in one run.
+You can get all three original schemas and transform them in one run.
-Make sure the Magento app is running.
+Just make sure the Magento app is running.
 If your host is not `https://127.0.0.1`, add it as an argument.

 For Magento 2.4 running on 'https://127.0.0.1':